Engineering Notes

 06 Mar 2026

-Reinforcement learning agents learn by chasing rewards.
-But what happens when the reward depends on history, not just the current state?
-“First pick up the key, then open the door, then reach the exit” — this kind of structured, sequential task breaks the Markov assumption that most RL algorithms rely on.
-Reward machines solve this elegantly by encoding task structure as a finite-state automaton that emits rewards as the agent progresses.
+Standard RL algorithms assume the reward signal depends only on the current state.
+But many real tasks are structured and sequential: “first pick up the key, then open the door, then reach the exit.”
+This kind of history-dependent reward breaks the Markov assumption.
+Reward machines address the problem by encoding task structure as a finite-state automaton that emits rewards as the agent progresses.

-Imagine teaching an agent to make a cup of tea.
-The full reward only comes at the end — a perfect cup of tea.
-But the agent needs intermediate guidance: boil water (+1), add teabag (+1), steep for 3 minutes (+1), then pour (+1).
-The tricky part: these steps must happen in order.
+Consider teaching an agent to make a cup of tea.
+The full reward only comes at the end, but the agent needs intermediate guidance: boil water (+1), add teabag (+1), steep for 3 minutes (+1), then pour (+1).
+These steps must happen in order.
 Doing them in the wrong order earns no reward.

 A reward machine is a finite-state machine (FSM) where: